sieste/specs-verification-git/README.md

 ### Now available on CRAN

-As of 2 May 2014, the package `SpecsVerification` is available on the Comprehensive R Archive Network ([CRAN](http://cran.R-project.org)).
+`SpecsVerification` is available on the Comprehensive R Archive Network ([CRAN](http://cran.R-project.org)).
 This means it can be installed from R by

     install.packages("SpecsVerification")